hutgib2/challenge-5-work-day-scheduler/README.md

 ## Description

-Challenge 4 Code Quiz is a web application to help me understand coding and improve my coding skills.
-The application was built from scratch using JavaScript and uses a range of functional buttons and uses data structures to store high scores.
+Challenge 5 Work Day Sccheduele is a web application to help me understand coding and improve my coding skills.
+The application was built from scratch using JavaScript and uses a range of functional buttons and uses data structures to store descriptions to local storage.

 ## Learning Objectives